DouglasRoyds/vimrc/doc/tips.md

 ----------- | --------------------------------------------------------------------
-setl tw=80  | Set the text width (right margin) for the local buffer only gqap        | Reformat a paragraph gqj         | Reformat only the current line - this is safer than gqap, and you can rattle down through text by using the . command to repeat
+setl tw=80  | Set the text width (right margin) for the local buffer only gqap        | Reformat a paragraph gqj         | Reformat only the current line.
+This is safer than gqap, and you can rattle down through text by using the `.` command to repeat

 ### Surround